JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 nothing # hide
 ```

-In the example above, we define module `Points`.
-Firstly we import the `LinearAlgebra` package using the `using` keyword, which is the most common way to import modules.
-Note that packages are imported in the same way as modules.
-The reason is that each package's core is a module, as we will be described later in this lecture.
-If we use `using Points` only the exported names are brought to the global scope.
-In our example, we use the `export` keyword to export the `Point` type and the `distance` function.
+Assume now that we want to load this module from a different file.
+Since each package core is a module, packages are loaded in the same way as modules.
+We need to specify `using Main.Points` because we defined the package in the `Main` scope.
+If we loaded an external package `Points`, we would use `using Point`.
+After loading a package, we can directly access all the exported data.

 ```@repl modules
 using Main.Points